-Hillary Clinton and Donald Trump's ugly and acrimonious battle for the White House is barrelling toward the end, with the candidates taking the debate stage on Wednesday night for one final primetime showdown.
+Hillary Clinton and Donald Trump's ugly and acrimonious battle for the White House is barreling toward the end, with the candidates taking the debate stage tonight for one final primetime showdown.

-The last in a trio of presidential debates, Wednesday night's contest in Las Vegas comes just under three weeks from Election Day and with early voting already underway in several key battleground states.
+The last in a trio of presidential debates, tonight's contest in Las Vegas comes just under three weeks from Election Day and with early voting already underway in several key battleground states.

 Trump has leaned on an increasingly brazen strategy in the campaign's closing weeks, including peddling charges that the election will be rigged, despite no evidence of widespread voter fraud in US presidential contests.
 He's also charged that Clinton attacked and intimidated women involved with her husband's affairs, bringing three women who accused former President Bill Clinton of unwanted sexual contact and even rape to sit in the audience for the second debate.
 The former president has never been charged with crimes related to the encounters, though he did settle a sexual harassment lawsuit.